disentcorp/disentpy/docs/index.rst

 When using :code:`disent.example()` you'll get a :code:`pandas.DataFrame` showing a modeled equity volatility surface derived from public domain AAPL options chains.
 This is a wrapper on :ref:`disent.hub() <hub>`.

-First time users will prompted for a key:
+First time users will prompted for a security key:

 .. code-block:: python3

    >>> disent.example()
-   Secrets file not found.
+   Key not found.
 See docs.

-   Enter your API-Key to continue:
+   Do you have a permanent key (1) or would like you to request a temporary key (2):

 See section on :ref:`keys <keys_section>`